Retirement Living Hub

 Garage and Yard Sales

-For lower-value items, general household goods, and things you just want gone, a garage or yard sale works well.
-These are less suitable for high-value heirlooms or rare collectibles, which require a more targeted audience.
-Garage sales provide quick cash and community engagement but typically involve significant personal effort for setup, sales, and post-sale cleanup.
+For lower-value items, general household goods, and things we just wanted gone, a good old-fashioned garage sale worked well.
+These were less suitable for high-value heirlooms or rare collectibles, which required a more targeted audience.

 Low angle view of hands carefully polishing a crystal decanter for sale.